MileHacker Logo

 Communication Essentials

 Major mobile providers include China Mobile, China Unicom, and China Telecom.
-SIM cards require passport registration at official stores.
+SIM cards require passport registration from official retailers.
 Airalo eSIMs offer digital convenience.

 Connectivity & Support

-• Wi-Wi-fi is common in hotels, cafes, and malls; many public networks authenticate via Chinese phone number.
+• Wi-Fi is widely available in hotels, cafes, and malls; many public networks authenticate via Chinese phone number.

 • A local SIM or a Solis Wi-Fi portable device is recommended for consistent internet access.